18 Blogging Tools For Beginners

 4. Canva

 Canva is a graphic design platform that can be used to make visual graphics and more.
-Canva has predetermined design templates available, which is a game changer if you need to improve at designing.
+Canva has predetermined design templates available, a game changer if you need to improve at designing.
 They have templates for Facebook, Instagram, and Pinterest posts, to name a few.
 You can also see any previous design you created and any picture you uploaded to their site.

 5. Unsplash

 You’ll also get full attribution for each image you use, which makes it easy to give credit where credit is due.
-Bloggers always need images for their posts, and having a great site like Unsplash to turn to can be a considerable time and money saver.
+Bloggers always need photos for their posts, and having a great site like Unsplash to turn to can be a considerable time and money saver.

 6. Social Media